My Name Is Not Susan

-"My Name Is Not Susan" is a song by American singer and actress Whitney Houston, released as the fourth single from her third album, I'm Your Baby Tonight (1990).
-The song was released on June 24, 1991, by Arista Records.
+"My Name Is Not Susan" is a song by American singer Whitney Houston, released as the fourth single from her third album, I'm Your Baby Tonight (1990).
+The song was released on June 17, 1991, by Arista Records.
 It was produced by L.A.
 Reid and Babyface, and written by Eric Foster White.

 The song is an uptempo new jack swing number in which Houston harshly tells off a lover who has mistakenly called her by his ex-girlfriend's name "Susan".
 She lets him know that if he cannot get over Susan, then their relationship is over.
-A remix featuring British rapper Monie Love was also released, becoming one of the first times a pop/R&B artist had included a rapper in a remix, following Janet Jackson's "Alright", which remix featured Heavy D the year previous.